crimro-se/imagedb/README.md

 - Select the folder you want to index with the directory selector UI.
 - Now you should see that directory added to the list of indexes at the top left.
 Click on it to check it.
 - Click on the Update button and start the indexing process.
+- You can change settings by editing `config.ini` and restarting the UI.

 ## Why